 - Remove wet items, drywall, flooring etc. to avoid mold.
 Consider replacing basement finishes with water resistant materials.

-- Help direct resources by reporting flood damage by calling 311 or using the City’s Severe Weather Tool.
+- Help direct resources by reporting flood damage by calling 311 or visiting 311’s Severe Weather page.

 If you rent, own, manage, or live in a large property with several units, you should: